ssube/textual-engine/docs/getting-started.md

 Note: the PRNG does not yet resume where it left off, so saving and loading a game may change the outcome of random decisions: damage rolls and new rooms, in particular.
 A fix for this is planned (https://github.com/ssube/textual-engine/issues/108).

+### Creating New Worlds

+When the demo loads, it will create a new world from the `test` template and populate some rooms, so you can start playing right away.

+A new world can be created at any point with the `create` command: `create template seed [depth]`.

+The `depth` parameter controls the initial size of the world and the number of rooms that will be generated before the game loads.
+It does not control the final size of the world, but a large `depth` greater than 10 can cause the game to load slowly.

+A command to list available world templates is planned (https://github.com/ssube/textual-engine/issues/104).

 ## Further Reading